pysplash/dog-paddle/README.md

 # dog-paddle
-An opinionated beginner guide to getting started with Python
+An opinionated beginner's guide to getting started with Python

 ## Getting Python using Rye